Kong/docs.konghq.com/app/docs/0.1.1beta-2/admin-api.md

 Kong comes with an **internal** RESTful API for administration purposes.
 API commands can be run on any node in the cluster, and Kong will keep the configuration consistent across all nodes.

-- The admin API listens on port `8001`.
+- The RESTful Admin API listens on port `8001`.

 ---